Benito Mussolini: Beginning of Fascism and service in World War I

-He was promoted to the rank of corporal "for merit in war".
-The promotion was recommended because of his exemplary conduct and fighting quality, his mental calmness and lack of concern for discomfort, his zeal and regularity in carrying out his assignments, where he was always first in every task involving labor and fortitude.

 Mussolini's military experience is told in his work Diario di guerra.
-He totalled about nine months of active, front-line trench warfare.
-During this time, he contracted paratyphoid fever.
-His military exploits ended in February 1917 when he was wounded accidentally by the explosion of a mortar bomb in his trench.
-He was left with at least 40 shards of metal in his body and had to be evacuated from the front.
+He totalled about nine months of active, front-line trench warfare, during which he contracted paratyphoid fever.
+His military exploits ended in February 1917 when he was wounded by the explosion of a mortar bomb during an exercise on the Karst Plateau near Lake Doberdò.
+He was left with 40 shards of metal in his body and had to be evacuated.
 He was invalided out of the army in June 1917 and resumed his editor-in-chief position at Il Popolo d'Italia.
+At this time he was provided each week with 100£ from British MI5 for providing support of Italian participation in the War.

 On 25 December 1915, in Treviglio, he married his compatriot Rachele Guidi, who had already borne him a daughter, Edda, at Forlì in 1910.
 In 1915, he had a son with Ida Dalser, a woman born in Sopramonte, a village near Trento.
 He legally recognised this son on 11 January 1916.